IrfanHayat/IrfanHayat/README.md

 ## Little about me

-- 👋 my name is Irfan Hayat
+- 👋 My name is Irfan Hayat
 - 👀 I have five year Experience in  FULL STACK DEVELOPMENT
 -     Currently working in SafariOne as 👨‍💻 FullStack Developer
 - 🤔 Prolem Solver
 - 📫 How to reach me [Link to linkedin](https://www.linkedin.com/in/m-irfan-hayat-809451163/)